jergason/blog/posts/categorical.md

 title: The Categorical Distribution In JavaScript
 date: '2012-10-15'
 description: How to pick between lots of different things
-categories: code
+categories: coding
-tags: [javascript, statistics]
+tags: [javascript, statistics, math]

-type: draft
 ---

 ## Categorical Distributions Are Useful